opop999/opop999/README.md

 🤔 I am looking for help with:
 - Experimenting with Transformer models (BERT/[CZERT](https://github.com/kiv-air/Czert)/[Slavic BERT](https://github.com/deepmipt/Slavic-BERT-NER)) for NLP tasks on Czech (social) media corpus.
-- Finalization of my code into standalone R libraries (or PL improvements) so they could benefit others
+- Finalization of my code into standalone R libraries (or PL improvements of original packages) so they could benefit others

 <!--
 **opop999/opop999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.